Animals on Campus

 According to Title II and III of the Americans with Disabilities Act, service dogs are permitted to accompany a person with a disability in any public space, unless the dog’s presence would compromise a sterile environment.
 Service dogs may attend class, visit the dining hall, and take part in other campus activities.
 An accommodation through SAS is not required for a service dog.
 Service dogs should be regarded as working and should not be treated as or referred to as pets.
 No specific type of identification is required.

 Under Ohio Revised Code § 955.43, handlers of service animals (dogs) in training are afforded the same rights as the handlers of fully-trained service animals (dogs).
 This means that service animals (dogs) in training may attend class, accompany trainers to dining facilities, and take part in other campus activities.
 There are a number of organizations that train service dogs, such as Paws for a Cause and Guiding Eyes for the Blind.
 All service dogs in training are required to have insurance through their sponsoring organization.
 Service dogs in training through Kent State University’s Paws for a Cause chapter, a student organization registered with the Center for Student Involvement, will wear a vest denoting their affiliation with the program.
 Faculty will receive notification from the chapter president and/or the student trainer if a service dog in training will be present in their classroom.
 Questions about Paws for a Cause can be directed to the chapter president.
-Questions about other service dog in training programs can be directed to SAS.

 Assistance animals can be any animal that provides companionship or emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
 Assistance animals do not need to be specifically trained and are restricted to the residence hall unit of the individual except to the extent the individual takes the animal outside for natural relief.
 When taking the animal outside of the residence hall unit, the animal must be in a carrier or controlled by a leash or harness.
 Assistance animals are not permitted in any university facilities other than the residence hall unit in which the owner is assigned.
 Assistance Animals are an accommodation granted through Student Accessibility Services (SAS) for students or through Human Resources for faculty and staff.
 They are restricted to the areas approved for as part of their accommodation through SAS or HR.